 Burnout Vs. Depression: Key Differences

-Here are key differences between burnout and depression:
+Below are the differences between burnout and depression:

 Causes